 OneNote saves your notes and syncs them through OneDrive.
-You have a local copy of your notes on your device, which is great.
+You have a local copy of your notes on your device, which is excellent.
 But, it’s always a good idea to have automatic backup.
 Syncing and backing up are not the same.
 OneDrive had a bug a few months back that deleted some of my notes and because the app has no backup options, I have lost them forever.

 Every note-taking app should have automatic backups to different Cloud services.
 You can’t even manually back up your notes in OneNote because the app lets you export one page at a time.

-The limited OneDrive space
+The Limited OneDrive Space

 If you intend to use Onenote for the rest of your life, you might be stuck with a subscription you aren’t ready to commit to.
 OneNote is free as long as you have free OneDrive space.

-Inconsistencies of OneNote on different platforms
+Inconsistencies of OneNote on Different Platforms

 OneNote is available on every platform and it is different on all of them.
-It might be confusing if you use on various devices.
+It might be confusing if you use it on various devices.
 The best platform to use OneNote is obviously on Windows 10.
 Microsoft should work on making OneNote the same across all the supported platforms.

-No recycle bin on the iPad.
+No Recycle Bin on the iPad.